redux-offline/redux-offline/README.md

 ##### 4. (React Native Android) Ask permission to read network status

-If writing a native app for Android, you'll need to make sure to the permission to access network state in your `AndroidManifest.xml`:
+If writing a native app for Android, you'll need to make sure to request the permission to access network state in your `AndroidManifest.xml`:

 ```xml
   <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />